mbytes21/4everdeAd/README.md

-# F0everdead
+# 4everdeAd
-For linux, puts @reboot sudo shutdown now. for windows moves a shutdown .bat file
+For linux,this program puts "@reboot sudo shutdown now" in the crontab. for Windows it moves a shutdown .bat file.